naninovel/docs/docs/en/guide/voicing.md

 ![](https://i.gyazo.com/d1e40ff118daebd83b55e0433431b2a8.png)

-`Locale` property allows to select a specific locale for which to generate the documents (the localized scenario scripts for the selected locale should exist in your project).
+`Locale` property allows you to select a specific locale for which to generate the documents (the localized scenario scripts for the selected locale should exist in your project).

-`Format` property controls type of file and formatting of the voiceover documents to produce:
+`Format` property controls the type of file and formatting of the voiceover documents to produce:

 - Plaintext — Plaintext file without any formatting.
 - Markdown — [Markdown](https://en.wikipedia.org/wiki/Markdown) file with additional formatting for better readability.